 One of the biggest concerns right now in America is health care.
 This affects your personal finances on a variety of levels.
 And some people are increasingly finding that they are on their own for health insurance.
-Whether the small business that they work for no longer offers health insurance, or whether they think they can do better on their own, many people are looking for individual health insurance plans.
+Whether the business that they work for no longer offers health insurance, or whether they compared their group and individual health care options and think they can do better on their own, many people are looking for individual health insurance plans.

-Health insurance rates.
-Health insurance rates are steadily increasing, so it is important to consider how much your proposed health insurance plan will cost.
+Health insurance premiums are steadily increasing, so it is important to consider how much your proposed health insurance plan will cost.
 One of the bests ways to find lower health insurance rates is to shop around.
 You can get free health insurance rate quotes on this site, or through a third party provider such as eHealthInsurance.com.

 When you are self-employed, it can be a daunting task to find health insurance.
 Individual coverage is often more expensive than group coverage because you have less leverage.
 There are, however, places you can go to to get individual health care.
 There are co-ops (these aren’t insurance plans, but they can offer services at a reduced cost).
 Additionally, Health Insurance Resource Center can help you find self-employed health insurance information, and eHealthInsurance.com can help you find individual health insurance at a reasonable cost.